leander0909/openvino_det/frontend/README.md

 - After selecting the image, click on the "Upload" button. </br>

 **3. View Results:** </br>
-- The uploaded image will be sent to the OpenCV backend for processing. </br>
+- The uploaded image will be sent to the OpenVINO backend for processing. </br>
 - Once processed, the frontend will display the result page with the processed image and bounding boxes around detected people. </br>

 ## **Code Explanation** </br>